Defeated Sanity: The Sanguinary Impetus

 In May 2020, Defeated Sanity announced that their sixth album would be titled The Sanguinary Impetus, and would be slated for a July release.
 Following the departure of Kühn, Gruber performed all guitars on the album in addition to his regular drum duties.
 Metal Injection called The Sanguinary Impetus "freakishly chaotic, frequently unnerving, and stupefyingly complex."

+Chronicles of Lunacy

+On 13 August 2024, the band announced their seventh album, Chronicles of Lunacy, would be released on 22 November, and also revealed the first single from the album titled "The Odour of Sanctity".

 Style and influences

 Although the band is of German origin, their music is based on the American style of death metal.
 Drummer Lille Gruber explained, "Blues and rock music was developed in the U.S., that means it all goes back to this country.
 The roots are there and I think the best musicians will always be there."
 When asked about the difference in terms of sound and direction between Psalms of the Moribund and Prelude to the Tragedy, Gruber stated, "We got our own style on Psalms to the Moribund where Prelude to the Tragedy had very obvious hints of the bands we idolized.
 Psalms of the Moribund splits into two extremes, it went more chunky, brutal, thick and deep, but at the same time that math-approach and the technicality went up a lot!"

 Defeated Sanity's main influences are the early work of Cannibal Corpse, Immolation, and Suffocation.
 Gruber also cited newer bands like Disgorge and Devourment as a source of inspiration.
 Defeated Sanity's lyrics are influenced by the Tennessee band Brodequin.
 Gruber described Brodequin’s lyrics as "dark and brutal", which fit with Defeated Sanity's gore imagery and said that it’s an “awesome concept”.

 On Defeated Sanity's 2016 album Disposal of the Dead / Dharmata, the group perform two separate styles on the two EP-length halves of the album, with the band describing it as "a split with ourselves".
 Disposal of the Dead features their signature brutal and technical style while Dharmata is "an homage to old school progressive death metal" reminiscent of bands such as Death and early Pestilence.
 Jazz influence is prevalent as well.